opencmii/codecharge/README.md

 To run demo with MSAccess/Oracle/MSSQL/DB2/PostgresSQL: Get CodechargeStudio, , open demo project file, change database connections, and re-generate demo.
 Conversion of schema from MySQL SQL syntax to the other SQL dbms may be required.

+FILES
+dist-ccs\Projects:		Folder that contains a generated demo application, using the re-useable design component (clf) dist-ccs\Components:	Folder that contains the re-useable CodeChargeStudio 5.X Design Templates,
+						starting with theme-gcwu-intranet